AFLplusplus/AFLplusplus/docs/afl-fuzz_approach.md

   +-----------------------------------------------------+
 ```

-This is just another nerd-targeted section keeping track of how many paths we
+This is just another nerd-targeted section keeping track of how many paths were
-have netted, in proportion to the number of execs attempted, for each of the
+netted, in proportion to the number of execs attempted, for each of the fuzzing
-fuzzing strategies discussed earlier on.
+strategies discussed earlier on.
 This serves to convincingly validate
 assumptions about the usefulness of the various approaches taken by afl-fuzz.

 The trim strategy stats in this section are a bit different than the rest.
 The